Click here for more information about laboratory operations and procedures

 |Additional information||The utility of measuring LMW heparin levels is limited to a few clinical settings.
 Common indications for monitoring patients receiving LMW heparin include renal insufficiency, clinical obesity, weight < 50 kg or pregnancy.

 The appropriate therapeutic range will vary with the specific medication, the disease, and the treatment intensity desired.
-Recommendations for heparin therapy and monitoring are available through the UCSF Hematology Consultation service, which can be contacted at pager 443-4276.
+Recommendations for heparin therapy and monitoring are available through the UCSF Hematology Consultation services: for adults pager 443-4276, for pediatrics pager 443-6966.

 Click here for: A Guide on Drug Level Monitoring